I'm a huge fan of recipes that make life easier and this Sheet Pan Pumpkin Pie Pancakes is one of those recipes.

 Pumpkin spice is the ultimate fall flavor and these Pumpkin Spice Pancakes will satisfy all your autumn flavor desires.
 They also make a great autumn breakfast or brunch or Thanksgiving weekend brunch!
 I love to add whipping cream, chopped walnuts and little more cinnamon and caramel sundae sauce to them.
 You can use sugar-free caramel sauce to keep the calories/points down if you wish (I just don't use artificial sweeteners, myself).

-Sheet Pan Pumpkin Pie Pancakes
+📋 Pumpkin Pie Sheet Pan Pancakes Recipe

 Ingredients